Reporting Policy v1.3 (December 12, 2024)

 Tools & Solutions Used for Reporting

 The accounting process is currently basic, with the data in beefy Google Sheets documents and imputed weekly at each harvest.
 While our current accounting process allows us a deep level of accuracy and a breakdown of revenues between three distinct sources across many chains, the time dedicated to the task will increase with the number of chains the Collective is on and protocols used.
 Thus, we are exploring solutions that could automate the process.
+A Dune Dashboard is currently being worked on to automate reporting on the main chain the Collective is active on (Optimism, Base & Arbitrum).

 Finally, we used Smoldapp’s Multisafe tool to deploy the Collective’s safes, enabling it to have the same address for its safes on all the chains it is active on (mainnet, Arbitrum, Optimism, Base, Polygon-PoS, Polygon-zkEVM, Mantle & Linea).
 It dramatically improves tracking the gas balance, accounting, and bridging operations.